Annie24-ux/PowerPulse/README.md

 ## Features

 1. **Loadshedding Stage Information:**
     - **GET /stage:** Retrieve the current loadshedding stage as a JSON object containing an integer value (0 to 8).
+Any stage outside the range should not go through.
       ```json
       {
         "stage": 4